Lalefal/SannasLittleHelper/README.md

 # Mailing assistant robot

-This is a school project for Robotic Process Automation course: Mailing Assistant Robot for my friend [Sanna Hellikki](https://holvi.com/shop/sannahellikkiturunen/) to process the orders.
+This is a school project for Robotic Process Automation course: Mailing Assistant Robot for my friend [Sanna Hellikki's](https://holvi.com/shop/sannahellikkiturunen/) online store to process the orders.

 Robot
 - checks the amount of unprocessed orders